radar-blip/gretch/README.md

 Clone the repository (it will go to your home directory).
 Open your terminal and cd (change directory) into the newly created 'gretch' folder. (cd gretch)
-Once there, you can run script using ./gretch.sh
+Once there, you can run script using: `./gretch.sh`
-Note: you may need to change permission by typing: chmod +x gretch.sh
+Note: you may need to change permission by typing: `chmod +x gretch.sh`

 <br />

 **Or, Download the ZIP**
 This will go to your Downloads folder (as gretch-main).
 Extract files if necessary.
-Open terminal and cd to Downloads (cd Downloads), and then to gretch-main (cd gretch-main).
+Open terminal and cd to Downloads (cd Downloads), then to gretch-main (cd gretch-main).
-From there, type: chmod +x gretch.sh
+From there, type: `chmod +x gretch.sh`
 and run script using
-./gretch.sh
+`./gretch.sh`

 Of course, you can save the files to a location of your choice (e.g. bin/bash)